IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ### Compute Canada

-If you are a Compute Canada user you can customize ressources for different steps by using the file compute_canada_ressources.json.
+If you are a Compute Canada user you can customize resources for different steps by using the file compute_canada_resources.json.
-To merge the ressources.json and the input.json: `jq -s '.[0] * .[1]' input.json compute_canada_beluga_ressources.json > output_merged.json`
+To merge the resources.json and the input.json: `jq -s '.[0] * .[1]' input.json computecanada_resources.json > output_merged.json`

 To setup the pipeline you need to do the following:
 - Adding `export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6` and `module use $MUGQIC_INSTALL_HOME/modulefiles` in your `.bashrc`.